MingyuJ666/Rope_with_LLM/README.md

 ### Citation
 If you find the code is valuable, please use this citation.
 ```
+@inproceedings{
+jin2025massive,
+title={Massive Values in Self-Attention Modules are the Key to Contextual Knowledge Understanding},
+author={Jin, Mingyu and Mei, Kai and Xu, Wujiang and Sun, Mingjie and Tang, Ruixiang and Du, Mengnan and Liu, Zirui and Zhang, Yongfeng},
+booktitle={Forty-second International Conference on Machine Learning},
+year={2025}
+}

 @article{jin2025massive,
   title={Massive Values in Self-Attention Modules are the Key to Contextual Knowledge Understanding},
   author={Jin, Mingyu and Mei, Kai and Xu, Wujiang and Sun, Mingjie and Tang, Ruixiang and Du, Mengnan and Liu, Zirui and Zhang, Yongfeng},